railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_expenses.rst

 Invoicing from timesheets lets you prepare your invoices all within the one integrated system - all the expenses and timesheets for a project's client.

+You can view the statistical analysis of expenses using menu  :menuselection:`Human Resources --> Reporting --> Expenses Analysis`.

 ..
 Copyright © Open Object Press.
 All rights reserved.